-- Lustre File Striping
+- File Striping

-- Setting and Retrieving Striping Information
+- Displaying Files and Directories with lfs getstripe

-- To inspect an entire tree of files, use the lfs find command:
+- Ifs setstripe Setting File Layouts

-- Managing Free Space
+- Managing Free Space in Lustre

-- Handling Full OSTs
+- Performing Direct I/O

 - Other I/O Options

 - Striping Using llapi

-25.1 Lustre File Striping
+24.1 File Striping

-One of the main factors leading to the high performance of Lustre file systems is the ability to stripe data across multiple OSTs in a round-robin fashion.
+Lustre stores files of one or more objects on OSTs.
+When a file is comprised of more than one object, Lustre stripes the file data across them in a round-robin fashion.
 Users can configure the number of stripes, the size of each stripe, and the servers that are used.

-A frequently-asked Lustre question is "How should I stripe my files, and what is a good default?"
+One of the most frequently-asked Lustre questions is "How should I stripe my files, and what is a good default?"
 The short answer is that it depends on your needs.
 A good rule of thumb is to stripe over as few objects as will meet those needs and no more.

-25.1.1 Advantages of Striping
+24.1.1 Advantages of Striping